The Internet and How to Eradicate Boredom

 With this plan in mind, you have the potential to eradicate your boredom once and for all just as I did, when I taught myself English as a child and teen, and was practically never bored, for the large majority of my life thus far.

 At least according to my experience, you can rest assured that, in this day and age of theoretically-infinite content, one has the potential to rarely be bored at all.
-Your gender, professional occupation, and age -- all shouldn't hinder you in the path to eradicate the universal problem of boredom, at least on your personal scale.
+Your gender, professional occupation, and age -- all shouldn't hinder you in the path to eradicate the universal problem of boredom.

-Similar to physical fitness, all you need is enough determination, to know yourself and what interests you in this existence, in order to begin your campaign of eliminating boredom out of your life, and thus become a far happier, socially-independent individual.
+Similar to physical fitness, all you need is enough determination, to know yourself and what interests you in this existence, in order to begin your campaign of eliminating boredom out of your life.
+You can become a far happier, socially-independent individual.

 And no. No. No. I am not calling for a complete substitution of human interaction.
-Please stop humiliating me with the delusions you attribute to me.
-I am simply calling to be a bit more independent from social interactions.
+I even worked enough to produce articles regarding communication.
+Please stop attributing to me things I don't write clearly about.
+Much suffering can be reduced, alongside our very loneliness, if we tried understanding each other better.
+For greater clarification, I am simply calling to be a bit more independent from social interactions.

 Does greater independence from interactions, mean a pure one?
 Of course not.